-It is important to note that all capital gains realized by an investor within 180 days before an Opportunity Fund investment, are still eligible for the tax benefits of investment in Opportunity Funds.
+Any capital gains realized by an investor within 180 days before an Opportunity Fund investment, are still eligible for the tax benefits of investment in Opportunity Funds.

 Opportunity Zones vs. 1031 Exchanges: Which Offers Better Tax Incentives for Real Estate Investors?

-- Must be like-kind property.
+- Must be a like-kind property.

 - Tax deferral (however, the investor must eventually pay capital gains).